Paulemeister/monopoly_clone/README.md

 - Switched to using Classes and no instanced scenes
 - added little wobble animation for indivisual fields
 - All 3D Classes have proper inheritance
+### Version 1.7
+- Added creating boards from files
+  -Added Board: Classic Board (Board1), Original Names, Sizes and Street Colors.
+Took some time to write that down
+- Board contents are now better aligned
+- Added init function to Street3D, so that its actually usefull
 ## What I learned
 Godot has some weird quirks that I had to work around to make things work.
 Sometimes only countless hours of reading forums led me to the answer and sometimes I just overlooked that:
 - eventhough the editor lets you input colors with rgb values from 0 to 255, in actuallity they ae stored as floats from 0 to 100, with 0 to 1 being the actual colorspace